0x4447-office/0x4447_webpage_foundation/docs/index.md

 We don't believe in repetitive factory-type work.
 We love to spend our time thinking, creating, and learning in a way that keeps life interesting.

-# GitHub FTW
+# GitHub

-Let’s start by explaining that 0x4447 uses GitHub so much because we just love it and its flexibility allows us to keep almost anything there.
-Why?
-Because it’s easy to recognize and track any change made to almost any file type (except for the more exotic closed source binary, of course).
+We uses GitHub extensivelly becasue it is flexible, it allows us to keep almost anything there sotred on it.
+And it gives us the ability to track almost any chagne to the data stored in it (except for the more exotic closed source binary, of course).
 As a result:

 - Our data is nicely backed up.
 - We can go back in history and determine why something’s changed.
 - Anyone is free to propose a change.
 - It’s easy to discuss changes.

-GitHub is not limited to programmers; anyone can use it, even designers, since it will show differences in most image formats.
+GitHub is not limited to programmers; anyone can use it, even designers, administrative work, etc.